orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Nitrogen dioxide</u>**

-The data values for the nitrogen dioxide readings have been adjusted to Parts Per Million.
+The data values for the nitrogen dioxide readings are given in Parts Per Million.

-Information before the above was done: ~~(The data values for the nitrogen dioxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
-Therefore, it is not possible to measure exact concentrations of nitrogen dioxide in parts per million.
-Instead, you should use the results to measure the change in the concentration of nitrogen dioxide particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.)~~

 **Important**: the nitrogen dioxide gas readings will *increase* with increasing concentration of the nitrogen dioxide gas detected.